giannotr/envdefx/README.md

     \usepackage{envdefx}

-after installing it properly, of course.
+in the preamble after installing it properly, of course.

 This is version 1.0 of the package